Ottoman–Safavid War (1578–1590): Crimean campaign (1584)

+In 1583, the Crimean Khan Mehmed II Giray refused to send more troops to the Ottoman Empire for the campaigns of the Ottoman–Safavid War, depriving Osman Pasha of support against the Safavids in the region of Shirvan.
+This started the Crimean campaign (1584), in which the Ottomans led two military operations, one under Osman Pasha and the other under Kılıç Ali Pasha, to punish the rebellious Crimean Khan and to reestablish dominance in the Crimean Khanate.
+They reestablished control of the peninsula and enthroned a new Khan favorable to the Ottomans, Islam II Giray.

 The reverses that the Safavids suffered on the battlefield also intensified several internal factional power struggles, in which Mirza Salman and Hamza Mirza were assassinated by assassins of the other faction within the court, with Hamza Mirza, son of Mohammad Khodabanda, being assassinated on 10 December 1587.
 With their deaths, the war efforts of the Safavids deteriorated even more.